-The standard deadline to file a personal injury lawsuit in the State of Florida is four years from the date of the accident.
-This deadline is set by the state’s statute of limitations.
+The standard deadline to file a personal injury lawsuit in the State of Florida is either two or four years from the date of the accident, depending on when the accident took place.
+Florida recently adjusted its statute of limitations for personal injury cases.
+If your accident happened on 3/23/2023 or before, you’ll have four years; if it happened after that date, you will have two years instead.
 If you file your lawsuit too late, you won’t be able to pursue compensation because the court will refuse your case.

 There is even more nuance to Florida’s statute of limitations than what is mentioned here, as many other exceptions could apply that give you a different amount of time to file your lawsuit.
 We suggest contacting our law office as soon as possible if you’re unsure whether you still have time to file a lawsuit, given your situation.